Here are some ideas for things to do on your own, with a partner or friend, as a group, with children or grandchildren.

 Summer is the perfect time to get out and about and InformationNOW has an article on day trips and visits that may help you plan your activities.

-The Elders Council publish an annual Outings with a concessionary bus pass leaflet.
+The Elders Council publish an annual EC RIder leaflet with ideas for outings with a concessionary bus pass.
 It’s surprising how far you can travel for free with a concessionary travel pass.
 Day trip ideas include journeys from Newcastle to: Warkworth Castle, Morpeth, Rothbury, Richmond and Whitby.
 Most journeys from Newcastle are by Arriva or Go North East and start from Eldon Square bus station.
 Times are to Monday to Saturday unless otherwise stated.
 Some journeys use trains and a senior railcard.